Skip to main content

 Statistical Findings

-Positive effect on progressing in college
+Positive effect on parent-rated homework problems

-Positive effect on academic achievement
+Positive effect on parent-rated organizational skills

 More Intervention Details